Dennieeeee/COVID19-Pandemic/README.md

 Some questions:

-- Which counties have have the highest Labour Force?
+- Which counties have the highest Labour Force?
 - Which counties have the highest unemployment rate?
 - Which county has a higher COVID-19 Vulnerability Index (CVI)?
 - What is the correlation between the CVI and the Unemployment rate?